amarula/chatgpt-code-review-gerrit-plugin/README.md

 - `aiBackend`: Selects the AI Backend for request processing.
 The currently supported Backend options are:
     - **OPENAI** (The default value)
     - **LANGCHAIN**
+- `aiDomain`: Specifies the base domain for the OpenAI-compatible API.
+Defaults match the selected provider (whether connected directly or via LangChain): `https://api.openai.com` for OpenAI, `https://generativelanguage.googleapis.com` for Gemini, and `https://api.moonshot.ai` for Moonshot.
+Override only when you need a custom endpoint; leaving it unset lets the plugin pick the provider default automatically.
 - `aiModel`: Defaults vary by backend.
 OpenAI uses `gpt-4o`; LangChain uses `gpt-4o` for provider `OPENAI`, `gemini-2.5-flash` for `GEMINI`, and `moonshot-v1-8k` for `MOONSHOT`.
 You can override the setting with other compatible models such as `gpt-4.1` or `gemini-2.5-pro`.